 In the event of a points tie between teams, to determine playoff spots or ranking, points tie breaker will be decided on the following:

-(a) Previous Match Results - the most points gained in the match(es) between the teams concerned shall be used to determine the final standing.
+- Previous match results - the most points gained in the match(es) between the teams concerned shall be used to determine the final standing.

-(b) Goal Difference - for any team still tied, by deducting goals against from goals for, in all games, the highest goal difference shall be used to determine the final standings.
+- Goal differential - for any team still tied, by deducing goals against from goals for, in all games, the highest goal difference shall be used to determine the final standings.

-(c) Fewest Goals Conceded - for any teams still tied, the fewest goals conceded, in all games, shall be used to determine the final standings.
+- Fewest goal conceded - for any teams still tied, the fewest goals conceded, in all games, shall be used to determine the final standings.

-(d) Highest Goals Scored - for any teams still tied, the total of goals scored in all games shall be used to determine the final standing.
+- Highest goal scored - for any teams still tied, the total of goals scored in all games shall be used to determine the final standings.

-(e) For any teams still tied, penalty kicks shall be taken to determine which team advances to the next stage of the competition.
-A.S.A.
-Penalty kick rules shall apply.
+- For any teams still tied, penalty kicks shall be taken to determine which team advances to the nest stage of competition.
+ASA penalty kick rules shall apply.

-Events will be cancelled if there are one or less individuals or teams registered.
-Should any event be cancelled due to lack of registrations, the athletes being affected by the cancellation will be given an opportunity to re-register in another suitable category provided that event is scheduled to run.
+Events will be cancelled if there are less than 3 teams registered.
+Should any event be cancelled due to lack of registrations, the athletes being affected by the cancellation will be given an opportunity to re-register in another suitable category if the event is scheduled to run.